Harris County DUI Court Process

 2. Pre-Trial Hearings

-• Typical Plea Deals in Harris: The availability and terms of plea deals can vary depending on the specific facts of your case, your prior criminal record, and the prosecutor's office policies.
-Common considerations in plea negotiations include reducing the charge, minimizing jail time, and avoiding a license suspension.
-Your attorney will advise you on the best course of action based on the specifics of your situation.
+Typical Plea Deals in Harris: The availability and terms of plea deals can vary depending on the specific facts of your case, your prior criminal record, and the prosecutor's office policies.
+Common considerations in plea negotiations include reducing the charge, minimizing jail time, and avoiding a license suspension

 3. Trial (If No Plea Deal)

-• What Prosecution Must Prove: In a DUI trial, the prosecution must prove beyond a reasonable doubt that you were driving or in actual physical control of a vehicle while under the influence of alcohol or drugs.
-They must also prove that your BAC was 0.08 or higher (if applicable) or that your driving was impaired.
+What the Prosecution Must Prove: To convict you of DUI, the prosecution must prove beyond a reasonable doubt that you were driving or in actual physical control of a vehicle while under the influence of alcohol or drugs.
+They must also prove that your BAC was 0.08 or higher (if applicable) or that you were less safe to drive due to the influence of alcohol or drugs.

-• Common Defenses: Common DUI defenses include challenging the accuracy of the breathalyzer or blood test, questioning the legality of the traffic stop, arguing that you were not impaired, and presenting evidence of medical conditions that could have affected the test results.
+Common Defenses: Common DUI defenses include challenging the legality of the initial traffic stop, questioning the accuracy of the breathalyzer or blood test results, arguing that you were not impaired, or presenting evidence of a medical condition that could have affected your BAC reading.

 First Offense